marslo/tc-vimd/README.md

 First of all, open `Everything Application` -> `Tools` -> `Options...`.
 OR  **Ctrl + P** check as below:
 ![everything-ini-location](image/everything-ini-location.png)

 - If CHECK Store settings and data in %APPDATA%\Everything, this is the default setting, then

-  Copy `TC-VimDesktop_Everything\Everything\APPDATA\Everything\Everything.ini` to `%APPDATA%\Everything`
+  Copy `everything\APPDATA\Everything\Everything.ini` to `%APPDATA%\Everything`

 - If NOT-CHECK this check box, then

-  Copy `TC-VimDesktop_Everything\Everything\MyProgrammes\Everything\Everything.ini` to everything installation folder (e.g.: C:\Program Files\Everything)
+  Copy `everything\MyProgrammes\Everything\Everything.ini` to everything installation folder (e.g.: C:\Program Files\Everything)

 ## Customized Shortcuts:
 - <del>**Alt + a**: trigger</del>